 - 2.1 A scheme to redevelop land on New Bird Street, Liverpool has been prepared by Tim Groom Architects.
 The scheme includes numerous ground floor commercial units with four accommodation blocks in a square shape above, as presented on Figure 1.
 There will be an open courtyard in the middle of the development, which is a shared communal area. - 2.2 The proposed development site is located within an area of Liverpool known as the Baltic Triangle and is currently used as commercial unit. - 2.3 The site is bound to the east by St James Street, which is a relatively busy road into Liverpool City Centre.
 Opposite the site is a light shop and commercial unit who provide screenprinting products to the print and sign industry. - 2.4 To the north are industrial/commercial units on Jordan Street.
 During the measurement period it was noted that there was no external works or building services plant associated with these units.
 Beyond the units on Jordan Street, there were construction works. - 2.5 Opposite Newhall Street, to the west, is a car park and more industrial/commercial units. - 2.6 To the south of the site, on New Bird Street, is Lee Floorstok Ltd, a distributor of flooring materials and the proposed development will overlook the service yard of the unit.
 During the measurement period it was noted that the high backed vans arrive on site and are loaded with rolls of flooring.
 The loading is undertaken both manually and with an electric forklift truck.
-Based on conversations with a member of staff it is understood that typical activities were occurring during the daytime measurements. - 2.7 To the east of Lee Floorstok is a row of four disused units. - 2.8 To the southwest of the site is Botanical Gardens, which has an external bar area and indoor entertainment space.
-It is understood that the indoor entertainment space, which screens for the outdoor bar from the proposed site, has been fully acoustically insulated as part of their planning condition.
-Therefore, this source has not been assessed further. - 2.9 It was noted that, with the exception of Lee Floorstok Ltd, there were no external works associated with any of the units close to the development and all of the industrial/commercial units were closed at night.
+Based on conversations with a member of staff it is understood that typical activities were occurring during the daytime measurements. - 2.7 To the east of Lee Floorstok is a row of four disused units. - 2.8 It was noted that, with the exception of Lee Floorstok Ltd, there were no external works associated with any of the units close to the development and all of the industrial/commercial units were closed at night. - 2.9 Beyond Lee Floorstock to the south is the Constellations and Observatory which is an event venue with an external garden area and an internal event space.
+It is understood that music events can take place in the garden area during the summer months. - 2.10 To the southwest of the site is Hanger 34 which is an event space, which operates on a Friday and Saturday night.
+The venue is not open every weekend, however, Hanger 34 is licensed to operate up to 0400h.
+On the weekend of the site measurements Hanger 34 was open from 2100 until 0400h.